Maria Irena Mileska

 Maria Irena Mileska (maiden name Książek), pseudonym Jaga (17 November 1908 in Kraków – 19 September 1988 in Kraków) was a Polish educator, lieutenant of the underground Polish Home Army, scoutmaster and doctor of geography.
 She was a war resister during World War II, took part in the 1944 Warsaw Uprising.
 She was interred in German prisoner-of-war camps and became commander of the women imprisoned with her there.

 Biography

 Mileska passed her final exams in May 1927 and graduated from the Queen Wanda State Girls' High School in Kraków.

 In 1932, she graduated in geography from Jagiellonian University and became a teacher.
 She joined the Scouts in 1919 and became a commander of the Kraków banner for the Polish Scouting and Guiding Association (Związek Harcerstwa Polskiego (ZHP)).
-In addition, she was an member of the Polish Tatra Society.
+In addition, she was a member of the Polish Tatra Society.
 In 1933, she married the lawyer Witold Mileski, but in January 1940, he was arrested by the German Gestapo and disappeared, apparently murdered.